rsdoiel/antenna/archives/2025/socal_north_2025.16.md

 ---

-## AI cameras led to nearly 10,000 more citations for cars parked in LA bus lanes
+## Another big ticket increase: Nearly 10K more AI-assisted citations for parking in LA bus lanes

-date: 2025-04-24, updated: 2025-04-24, from: The LAist
+date: 2025-04-24, updated: 2025-04-25, from: The LAist

 Each citation in the city of L.A. comes with a $293 penalty.